 Photon Cloud provides you with global connectivity to allow low latency gaming all around the world.

-Each region is completely separate from the others and consists of a Master Server (for matchmaking) and Game Servers (hosting rooms).
+Each region is completely separate from the others and consists of a Backend Server and Frontend Servers.

 The full list of available regions is below.
 In the Dashboard, you can define which regions should be available for the clients.

 Photon Cloud has servers in several regions, distributed across multiple hosting centers over the world.

 Each Photon Cloud region is identified by a "region token".